Table of Contents

 In this section, I will go over on how to include me socially, such as conversations.

-Include Me In Normal Conversations At Social Gatherings
+Include Me In Normal Conversations At Social Events

 Please don’t talk around me or at someone else.
 I would like to be included in your conversations as well.
-Yeah, I wlike to watch television, such as CBS, but that doesn’t mean that I can see it.
-I rely on Audio Description to know about what’s going on.
+Yes, I wlike to watch television, such as CBS, but that doesn’t mean that I can see the TV screen.
+I rely on Audio Description to know about what’s going on a TV show or in a movie.

 Describe The Environment/Surroundings